 - Gut healthy foods, such as yogurt, sauerkraut and kimchi

-To name a few, all these food items are known to reduce cortisol levels in the body (the hormone responsible for stress), and will therefore be highly effective in helping you manage your stress levels, both at the workplace and hopefully, in life.
+To name a few, all these food items are known to reduce cortisol levels in the body, and will therefore be highly effective in helping you manage your stress and anxiety levels during these uncertain times.

 For recipes, check out the yufeed app and let’s get started right away!